Yoko Tawada: Career

 In 2011, inspired by the story of the orphaned polar bear Knut, Tawada wrote three interlocking short stories exploring the relationship between humans and animals from the perspective of three generations of captive polar bears.
 As with previous work, she wrote separate manuscripts in Japanese and German.
 In 2011 the Japanese version, titled Yuki no renshūsei, was published in Japan.
 It won the 2011 Noma Literary Prize and the 2012 Yomiuri Prize.
 In 2014 the German version, titled Etüden im Schnee, was published in Germany.
 An English edition of Etüden im Schnee, translated by Susan Bernofsky, was published by New Directions Publishing in 2016 under the title Memoirs of a Polar Bear.
 It won the inaugural Warwick Prize for Women in Translation.

 Tawada won the 2013 Erlanger Prize for her work translating poetry between Japanese and German.

 In 2014 her novel Kentoshi, a near-future dystopian story of a great-grandfather who grows stronger while his great-grandson grows weaker, was published in Japan.
 An English version, translated by Margaret Mitsutani, was published in the US by New Directions Publishing in 2018 under the title The Emissary. and as The Last Children of Tokyo by Portobello Books/Granta Books in the UK.

 In 2016 she received the Kleist Prize, and in 2018 she was awarded the Carl Zuckmayer Medal for services to the German language.
 Also in 2018, she received the National Book Award for Translated Literature (the inaugural year of that award) for her novel The Emissary, translated by Margaret Mitsutani.
 In 2022, her novel Scattered All Over the Earth, also translated by Mitsutani, was a National Book Award for Translated Literature finalist.

+In 2025, she published Exophony: Voyages Outside the Mother Tongue, her first collection of essays in English.
+Translated by Lisa Hoffman-Kuroda, the essays explore the idea of intermingled languages.
+The book was named one of the best books of the year so far by The New Yorker in August.